olivershooter/football-predictor/README.md

-# Football Predictor - Sports Analytics Platform
+# Football Statistics - Sports Analytics Platform

 A modern football statistics platform built with cutting-edge web technologies.
 Designed to showcase sports analytics capabilities in a portfolio context.